yogeshvk1209/app_deployment/README.md

 #  The Deployment

-Terraform docker HA setup.
+Terraform docker setup.

-  - Terraform docker HA setup using nginx LB at front.
+  - Terraform docker setup using nginx LB at front.
   - Worker-nodes have port 8080 exposed only to internal VPC IPs and Nginx node has only 80 port exposed.
   - AMI being used in ECS-optimised Alinux2 (as this has most of docker and docker dependencies pre-installed).
   - IPs added to /etc/hosts file using provisioner 'remote-exec'.
 Updating nginx conf files through user data.